DefectDojo/django-DefectDojo/DOCKER.md

 docker-compose up
 ```

-The default configuration assumes port 3000 by default for dev.
+The default configuration assumes port 3000 by default for debug.

 But you can pass additional environment variables:
 - `DD_DEBUG_PORT` to define a different port